gaojiawei321/Mars_iono_3D_current_line/README.md

 Code for "Characterizing the current systems in the Martian ionosphere"

-The magnetic fields and current distribution in the Martian ionosphere observed by MAVEN.
+The magnetic fields and current distribution in the Martian magnetosphere and ionosphere observed by MAVEN.

 ##
 ---